Screen Time and Child DevelopmentScreen Time and Child Development: A Teacher's Guide: practical strategies for teachers

 Build Conversational Capacity

-A Year 1 teacher might begin each morning with a "talk partner" routine: "Tell your partner one thing you did yesterday.
+A Year 1 teacher may begin each morning with a "talk partner" routine: "Tell your partner one thing you did yesterday.
 Your partner asks one question about it."
 This takes two minutes and generates the kind of reciprocal dialogue that builds language and social cognition.

 Rebuild Attention Through Graduated Challenge